-Presented to an individual 65 or older who has, through lifetime advocacy and leadership enhanced the lives of elders, the ASA Hall of Fame Award recognizes an individual who has demonstrated leadership on the national, regional or local level improving lives of elders.
-The award is also designed to recognize the abilities and contributions of people 65 and older to society, and encourage advocacy efforts among older adults.
-Open to anyone 65 or older, the nominee should have contributed to ASA through service on its board of directors, committees or in other leadership roles and preference may be given to those nominees who are ASA members.
+The Hall of Fame Award is presented to an individual who has, through a lifetime of advocacy and leadership, enhanced the lives of elders through demonstrated leadership on the national level.
+The nominee should have contributed to ASA through service on its board of directors, committees or in other leadership roles.
+Preference may be given to those nominees who are current ASA members.

 The deadline to submit a nomination has passed.

 Please revisit this page in May 2020.